Kidung Sunda: Canto I

-Hayam Wuruk, the king of Majapahit, was looking for a bride to be.
+Hayam Wuruk, the king of Majapahit, was looking for a bride-to-be.
 He sent emissaries throughout Nusantara (Maritime Southeast Asia) to find a suitable bride for him.
 They all came back with paintings of lovely princesses.
 But none was able to charm him.
 Then Hayam Wuruk heard about the beauty of the princess of Sunda.
 Accordingly, he sent an artist to Sunda and he came back with a painting.
 At that moment both his uncles: the king of Kahuripan and the king of Daha were in his palace.
 Both were concerned about the status of Hayam Wuruk who was still unmarried at that time.

 Thus the picture of the beautiful princess of Sunda enchanted king Hayam Wuruk.
-Shortly afterwards, he sent yet another emissary.
+Shortly afterward, he sent yet another emissary.
 This time it was an important official, whose name was Madhu, to Sunda to ask for the hand of the princess.

 After just six days at sea, Madhu arrived in Sunda.
 He demanded an audience with the king and told him about the purpose of his journey.
 The king rejoiced as the most celebrated king of Majapahit was willing to marry his daughter.
 But the princess herself did not say much.

-Soon Madhu journeyed back home to Majapahit and handed over the letter of reply of the king of Sunda to king Hayam Wuruk.
-Not long afterwards, the Sundanese party departed for Majapahit.
+Soon Madhu journeyed back home to Majapahit and handed over the letter of reply of the king of Sunda to King Hayam Wuruk.
+Not long afterward, the Sundanese party departed for Majapahit.
 They sailed with 200 big vessels and smaller boats also escorted them.
 The total number of the ships must have been about 2,000.
 But before the Sundanese royal family entered their vessel, they saw a bad omen.
 Their vessel was a "nine-decked hybrid Tatar-Javanese junk, which became in common use after Wijaya’s war" (Wijaya was the founder of Majapahit.
 There was also a failed invasion of Majapahit by a Mongolian armada in 1293.
 Usually the word Tatar means Mongolian or Chinese in Javanese).